AGO to present major retrospective of NYC art-world legend Jean-Michel Basquiat in winter 2015

 “Jean-Michel Basquiat was nothing less than a game-changer for the art world,” said Matthew Teitelbaum, the AGO’s director and CEO.
 “His extraordinary talent helped establish compelling new forms of expressionist painting while confronting the most important and incendiary social issues of 20th-century North America.
 This exhibition offers a tremendous opportunity for AGO visitors to contemplate art as a tool of social provocation and to see how Basquiat’s approach and subject matter still reverberate in our world today.”

-Guest curated by renowned Austrian art historian, curator and critic Dieter Buchhart, Basquiat will be the first thematic examination of the artist’s work.
+Guest curated by renowned Austrian art historian, curator and critic Dieter Buchhart, Jean-Michel Basquiat: Now's the Time will be the first thematic examination of the artist’s work.
 Basquiat’s groundbreaking and provocative artistic approach translated 1980s New York into a radical visual language, one that confronted issues of racism, class struggle, social hypocrisy and black history.
 Inspired as much by high art — Abstract Expressionism and Conceptualism — as by hip hop, jazz, sports, comics and graffiti, Basquiat used recurring motifs to explore issues that he continuously grappled with in his life and art.

 “Basquiat’s biggest breakthrough wasn’t about success for himself but for a whole generation of black artists,” said Buchhart.
 “This will be the first exhibition ever to consider his art thematically and that — in itself — represents a necessary change in how we appreciate his work.
 Now is the time for us to go beyond his personal story and consider his art, exploring how the images and symbols he co-opted from the streets have since spread into popular culture.”